 - There are more tools and techniques available.

-- Competitors can reach into new markets as barriers to entry are far fewer.
+- Competitors can reach into new markets as barriers to entry reduce.

 Thank you for reading this far, and I hope the following helps you understand how I can help.